cs221-s22/cs221-s22.github.io/_assignments/lab01-new.md

 ## Step 1: Choose a terminal app for your laptop
 - Mac users: I prefer [iTerm2](https://iterm2.com/) but Apple's Terminal.app would work
 - Windows users: I prefer [Git Bash](https://git-scm.com/downloads) but Microsoft's [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install) would work.
-I don't recommend Windows Terminal.
+I don't recommend Windows Terminal unless you are already an expert with it.

 ## Step 2: Test your SSH access to stargate
 1. Open your terminal app on your laptop.
 You should see